runemadsen/runemadsen-2012/writings/printing-code/lecture-typography.md

 Short Introduction to Typography
 ---------------------------------

-The history of typefaces is in many ways tied to the technological developements tied to the field of printmaking.
+The history of typefaces is in many ways tied to the technological developements of printmaking.

 Of course typography is a field that originated in handwriting.
 Here it's a so-called illuminated manuscript from the middle ages.